 Sony is preferred over Canon when the field of use is videography and cinematography.
 Sony tends to have better optimization for the aspect ratios and resolution.
 Canon is more prevalent in the field of professional photography.

-Are mirrorless cameras better than DSLR?
+Are mirrorless cameras better than DSLRs?

 Mirrorless cameras have fewer fragments and mechanisms.
 They tend to be lighter than DSLRs.
 However, the very fact that DSLRs have more components and mirrors makes them deliver traditional quality images.